tellurianinteractive/Tellurian.Trains.Schedule.Importers/README.md

-# Xpln Validator and Importer
+# Xpln Validator
 **This repository contains source code for a package for reading and validating XPLN (.ods) files.**
 > NOTE: This is an experimental software.
 It is not intended for production use, only
 > to demonstrate the issues with importing XPLN files into a database.

 #### XPLN
-XPLN is a model railway schedulling tool built on Open Office as an Open Document Spreadsheet, hence the .ods file type.
+XPLN is a model railway scheduling tool built on *Open Office* spreadsheet, hence the .ods file type.
 With this tool most aspect of model railway scheduling can be made.
 Therefore it is essential that XPLN-documents can be imported into *Tellurian.Trains* database.